oneblink/bmp-bloburl.js/README.md

 1. URL, Blob and FileReader all fully conformant with W3C specifications
 2. as above but with URL either undefined or lacking create|revokeObjectURL
 3. as above but with Blob unable to be directly constructed
-4. no support for URL, Blob or FileReader

 The different `index.html` test files neuter the environment to test different levels of conformance.
 The shared `test.js` file is deliberately the same, so that the same tests are run across multiple browsers.